OfficeDev/office-js-docs-pr/docs/outlook/use-sso-in-event-based-activation.md

 > [!NOTE]
 > The steps in this article only apply when running your Outlook add-in on Windows.
 This is because Outlook on Windows uses a JavaScript file, while Outlook on the web uses an HTML file that can reference the same JavaScript file.

 For Outlook on Windows, in the manifest for your Outlook add-in, you identify a single JavaScript file to load for event-based activation.
 You also need to specify to Office that this file is allowed to support SSO.
-There are two approaches to do this.
-You can create a list of all add-ins, and their JavaScript files, to provide to Office through a well-known URI.
-Or you can add a custom response header to enable SSO.
+You do this by creating a list of all add-ins, and their JavaScript files, to provide to Office through a well-known URI.

 ## List allowed add-ins with a well-known URI